 - Q Application of skills within a workplace is often aligned with work site requirements or industry accepted practice - which is not always the same as the unit standard requirements - how is this allowed for within workplace? verified practice?
 For example, a unit standard that requires two types of machines or lift types, but the employer uses only one specific machine and lift type with no variance. - A This is a valid point, and a gantry crane is an example of where workers may lift the same load repeatedly through the workday.
 Where this is a barrier, an interim ruling may need to be considered.
 This will also need to be considered during the review and transition to skill standards.
-Examples of barriers should be feed through as part of the open consultation period. - In addition, with 23229 workplaces are currently struggling with workers being off site for 1 day let alone 2 to learn how to wear a harness correctly.
-Where do you see units 17600 & 25045 fitting in with 23229 & 15757? - A We are working with Toitū te Waiora to incorporate both standards 17600 and 23229 into the guidance document, this will also include the confined space standards delivered in short courses.
-An updated document will be made available with the inclusion of these. - Q Most of our customers are not new to our industry.
+Examples of barriers should be feed through as part of the open consultation period. - Q Most of our customers are not new to our industry.
 We operate in the industry space.
 You need to make sure there is a way to easily separate out the different learners from the workplaces. - A provider will need to consider learners who can demonstrate experience and will have internal processes that will apply depending on the situation.
 The guidance document is aligned to the large portion of learners who attend these courses and are new to the industry with little prior experience.
-Learners with English as a second language will need to be given additional support to ensure they understand the subject and be deemed competent against the outcomes of the standard.

-Overall, we are trying to increase the level of competency for learners that are attending the course.
-The two days incorporated the opportunity for teaching, the time to reinforce their knowledge through practical application in different situations, and assessment across different situations to ensure they are competent and safe in the use of a harness whilst working at heights with minimal supervision.
+Learners with English as a second language will need to be given additional support to ensure they understand the subject and be deemed competent against the outcomes of the standard. - Overall, we are trying to increase the level of competency for learners that are attending the course.
+The two days incorporated the opportunity for teaching, the time to reinforce their knowledge through practical application in different situations, and assessment across different situations to ensure they are competent and safe in the use of a harness whilst working at heights with minimal supervision. - Q If you issue an interim determination on credit values, how will that affect the credit values within existing approved programmes? - An interim determination cannot be applied to credit values.
+However, the suitability of some standards within a current programme will need to be considered going forward.